- September 1, 2020

 So, how can you motivate your employees?

 A great tool we use at The Business Therapist® is one-on-one meetings.
-On-one-on meetings can help you and your employees to clarify their personal goals, understand how they current tasks contribute to the development of those goals and can be done differently to improve both personal and business performance.
+On-one-on meetings can help you and your employees to clarify their personal goals, understand how their current tasks contribute to the development of those goals and can be done differently to improve both personal and business performance.

 “One-on-one meetings at The Business Therapist are great, because they make me understand what is expected of me, and it gives me a feeling that I am an active part of the company, that my work impacts the final outcome we want to achieve.” – João Ferri (Intern at The Business Therapist®)